somewhere-beer/somewhere.beer/docs/specification.md

 - Logo (links to landing page)
 - Links:
     - About
-    - GitHub
     - License

 #### Landing page

 Top and center will be a search bar, providing an easy and prominent entry point for users who know what they're looking for (or are willing to explore the results).

-Also centered and just below the search bar is the quick category box.
+Also centered and just below the search bar is the quick category list.
 This will aid in broad-stroke browsing to pages of the following:
+- Ale
+- Lager
+- Hybrid
-- Dark Beers
+- Barleywine
-- Light Beers
+- Cider
-- Staff-reviewed Beers
+- Amber

 The lower-left majority of the landing page is the featured beer section, titled “Featured Beer”.
 Below the title will be a short text element describing why the beer is featured, followed by an excerpt of information from the beer’s page and closing with a hyperlink to said beer page.
 Lastly, the lower right will hold the attribute search box.
-The controls of this search box are yet to be nailed down, but some attributes we know we want to be searchable include:
+The controls of this search box include:

 - ABV
 - IBU
 - Beer type (i.e., ale or lager)
 - Beer style category (subtype from ale or lager; e.g., IPA, porter, stout)
-- Beer style (e.g., American Porter, German Hefeweizen)
-- Country of origin
 - Brewery

 #### Category page